 - Planning prosecutions

 John also has an excellent understanding of the needs of clients in the environmental and planning sectors, having been seconded to a local authority's planning team during pupillage.
-He also regularly provides pro bono advice and assistance to the Environmental Law Foundation.
+He regularly provides pro bono advice and assistance to the Environmental Law Foundation and his pro bono work with Southwark Law Centre often involves planning matters.